UnamSanctam/SilentETHMiner/README.md

 ## Changes

+### v1.5.3 (19/07/2021)
+* Greatly reduced Windows Defender detections when "Bypass Windows Defender" is enabled by replacing Assembly.Load with simply writing the payload to Temp and executing it since the folders are excluded
+* Fixed the paths for systems that have custom lowercase characters like Turkish
 ### v1.5.2 (14/07/2021)
 * Remade watchdog to reduce detections
 * Obfuscated more strings to reduce new Windows Defender detections